Judges' Lodgings, Lancaster: English Paintings

 On display in the museum are some notable works by George Romney.
 Romney, who was born in the Furness district of what was then Lancashire, relocated to London in the 1760s but remained in contact with Lancashire, painting the local gentry and buying picture frames from Gillows.

 A portrait of Abraham Rawlinson, MP for Lancaster in the 1780s, hangs in the entrance hall: it was acquired in 2006.
 There are also portraits by Joseph Wright of Derby and Sir Thomas Lawrence.

 French paintings

 There is a collection of six French paintings, the Lionel Hewlett bequest.
 This includes two landscapes by the impressionist Armand Guillaumin, one of the river Creuse and another of the Île de Ré, showing the influence of the artist's friend Van Gogh.

 Museum of childhood

 The displays include a nursery with spectacular 3 seater rocking horse and a reconstructed classroom.
-The center of the collection is the Brian Elder collection of dolls purchased for the museum in 1976.
+The center of the collection is the Barry Elder collection of dolls purchased for the museum in 1976.
 It includes examples of peg dolls, pressed felt dolls by Lenci, poured wax dolls, bisque porcelain dolls and composition dolls by Armand Marseille, Simon & Halbig and S.F.B.J.
 In the display cabinets are doll's houses, Lego, Meccano and some Hornby railway trains.